 Happy Mother’s Day to those who are considered moms in someone’s life!
 I tried to get Murray to bring me breakfast, but he ate the bacon.
 Every year, I make my mom dinner and dessert rather than wasting time and money at a restaurant.
-Later today I will be making wonton soup and devil’s food cake with cream cheese frosting.
-However, on Friday I brought home some cupcake mums – Lemon Buttermilk Cupcakes filled with Lemon Marshmallow Fluff topped with cream cheese frosting and mini marshmallows dipped in sprinkles (phew!).
-Thanks to the Hello Cupcake app, I successfully made a bouquet of beautiful mums that any mom would be delighted to get today (or any day).
+Later today I will be making Pork Wonton Soup and Devil’s Food Layer Cake.
+However, on Friday I brought home these Lemon Buttermilk Mum Cupcakes, which were filled with a lemon marshmallow fluff topped with cream cheese frosting and mini marshmallows dipped in sprinkles to look like flowers.

 - 1/2 cup all-purpose flour